Azure/azure-sdk-for-js/CONTRIBUTING.md

 `test-resources.json` ARM template files in the service you wish to deploy for testing, for example `sdk\keyvault\test-resources.json`.

 To deploy live resources for testing use the steps documented in [`Example 1 of New-TestResources.ps1`](eng/common/TestResources/New-TestResources.ps1.md#example-1) to set up a service principal and deploy live testing resources.

 The script will provide instructions for setting environment variables before running live tests.

+Keep in mind that you can set the environment variables as how they're set by default through your system preferences, or through the command line by assigning values to these variable names one by one before running the tests, like `<name1>=<value1> <name2>=<value2> rushx <command>`, or by setting them each one in a different line in a `.env` file in the parent folder of the project you'll be testing (like in the folder `keyvault` if you're testing the project at `sdk/keyvault/keyvault-keys`).

 To run live tests after deploying live resources for Node: